ResourceManager.GetObject Method (String)

 The name of the resource to get.

 Return ValueType: System.Object

 The value of the resource localized for the caller's current culture settings.
-If a match is not possible, Nothing is returned.
-The resource value can be Nothing.
+If a match is not possible, null is returned.
+The resource value can be null.

 If no usable set of resources has been found, the ResourceManager falls back on the neutral culture's resources, which are expected to be included in the main assembly.
 If an appropriate culture resource has not been found, a MissingManifestResourceException is thrown.